AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 </p>

 <p align="justify">
-For the F1TENTH Sim Racing League, each team will be provided with a standardized working implementation of the <a href="https://github.com/Tinker-Twins/AutoDRIVE/tree/AutoDRIVE-Devkit">AutoDRIVE Devkit</a> (in the form of ROS 2 API for the the F1TENTH digital twin within AutoDRIVE Simulator) to get started with developing their autonomy algorithms.
+For the F1TENTH Sim Racing League, each team will be provided with a standardized working implementation of the <a href="https://github.com/Tinker-Twins/AutoDRIVE/tree/AutoDRIVE-Devkit">AutoDRIVE Devkit</a> (in the form of ROS 2 API for the F1TENTH digital twin within AutoDRIVE Simulator) to get started with developing their autonomy algorithms.
 Teams will have to develop perception, planning, and control algorithms to parse the real-time sensor data streamed from the simulator and generate control commands to be fed back to the simulated vehicle.
 Since the vehicle, the sensors, the simulator, and the devkit are standardized, teams must develop robust racing algorithms that can deal with the uncertainties of an unseen racetrack.
 </p>

 ### 2.1.
 System Requirements